 What can you do to help reduce pain and discomfort?

-- Rest and modify level of physical activity
+- Rest and modify level of physical activity to reduce pain

 - Ice the knee after exercise if it is painful to reduce inflammation